walkerRnD/codebuff/knowledge.md

 ## Referral System

-Manicode implements a referral system to encourage user growth and reward existing users for bringing in new members.
+Codebuff implements a referral system to encourage user growth and reward existing users for bringing in new members.
 The referral system works as follows:

 1. Each user receives a unique referral code.
 2. Users can share their referral code with others.